sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

-Thanks also to close partnership with our manufacturer, who possesses 30 years of hardware manufacturing experience and has worked on globally regarded projects, our team is confident that the Scarab I project bears relatively minimal risk.
+Thanks also to close partnership with our manufacturer, who possesses 30 years of hardware manufacturing experience and has worked on globally regarded projects, our team is confident that our project bears relatively minimal risk.

 ## Expected Production and Delivery Timeline